The Perils of Public Wi-Fi

 Publicly available Wi-Fi networks usually offer no security at all or not enough to be of practical use.
 This means any information you send over such networks can be potentially intercepted by anyone else accessing the network, including hackers and data thieves.
 This is why logging into a bank, email or other business account or using credit/debit cards on public Wi-Fi poses serious privacy and security risks.

-Home Networks May Not Be as Private as You Think
+Home Networks May Not Be As Private As You Think

-Additionally, although home-network encryption protects against external intruders and threats, most websites—especially ecommerce sites and advertisers—track individual internet usage to some extent.
+Additionally, although home-network encryption protects against external intruders and threats, most websites—especially eCommerce sites and advertisers—track individual internet usage to some extent.
 Google and Facebook spring to mind as some of the most pervasive trackers and collectors of personal data, but any website that uses “cookies” (more on those below) are keeping tabs on you.
 Moreover, most web browsers create logs of what you do and where you go, generating potential privacy/security risks.
-In fact, everything you do on the internet through your home network has potential to be tracked, catalogued or hacked.
+In fact, everything you do on the internet through your home network has the potential to be tracked, cataloged or hacked.

 A Virtual Private Network Offers Extra Security Layers